hoangvutanphat/eslint-config-rockstein/README.md

 # ESLint Config

-Package aims to quickly setup your eslint and prettier configs for your react project.
+Package aims to setup your eslint and prettier configs for your react project.

 ## What it does?